DanielShevchyk/IgniteStrava/README.md

 Ultimate goal is to have it become an exchange project that can be easily configured for anybody's account.
   - Design considerations are shaped off this point.
 Plus, API limitations that strava has for the free account.
 A lot of tag creation/storage for data because of these two points.

-AI was used for parts of the project.